 However, before any discussion of the interview process, you need a pool of remote candidates.

 If you’re a US company, Near can help you access top talent ready to work remotely.
-We have a curated job board that helps US companies hire English-speaking, highly skilled remote workers from Latin America.
+We have built a curated pool of over 20 thousand top-tier, pre-vetted professionals from Latin America.

 Fill out this form to get a list of exceptional pre-vetted talent that you can interview for free.